sourcenetwork/docs.source.network/docs/query-specification/sorting-and-ordering.md

 ---
 # Sorting and Ordering

 Sorting is an integral part of any Database and Query Language.
-The sorting syntax is similar to the filter syntax, in that we use objects, and sub-objects to indicate sorting behavior, instead of filter behavior.
+The sorting syntax is similar to filter syntax, in that we use objects, and sub-objects to indicate sorting behavior, instead of filter behavior.

-Let's find all books ordered by their latest published date
+The query to find all books ordered by their latest published date:
 ```javascript
 {
     books(sort: { published_at: “desc”}) {